unm-historiography/metahistory/essays/non-western/rwandaanuntoldstory.md

 (3) Outreach Programme on the Rwanda Genocide and the United Nations.https://www.un.org/en/preventgenocide/rwanda/historical-background.shtml

 (4) Arusha Accord - 4 August 1993.
-Peace Accords Matrix (Date of retrieval: (11/13/2019), Kroc Institute for International Peace Studies, University of Notre Dame.
+Peace Accords Matrix (Date of retrieval: (11/10/2019), Kroc Institute for International Peace Studies, University of Notre Dame.
 2015. https://peaceaccords.nd.edu/accord/arusha-accord-4-august-1993

 (5) Statute of the International Criminal Tribunal for the Prosecution of Persons Responsible for Genocide and Other Serious Violations of International Humanitarian Law Committed in the Territory of Rwanda and Rwandan Citizens Responsible for Genocide and Other Such Violations Committed in the Territory of Neighbouring States, between 1 January 1994 and 31 December 1994.
 United Nations Human Rights Office of the High Commissioner. https://www.ohchr.org/en/professionalinterest/pages/statuteinternationalcriminaltribunalforrwanda.aspx

+(6) Kigali Genocide Memorial: Rememberance and Learning.
+(Date of Retrieval: 11/10/19) https://www.kgm.rw/